Jpedrdo/Pokedex/README.md

 # Pokédex
- Pokédex com React JS e Material-UI.
-Possui um catálogo de 807 pokemons, pegos da PokéAPI. \
+ Pokédex with React JS and Material-UI.
+It has a catalog of 807 pokemons, taken from the PokéAPI. \
- Todos possuem uma página individual, que mostra mais informações sobre eles. \
+ All have an individual page, which shows more information about them. \
- Também há uma aba de busca, para filtrar os pokémons conforme o digitado. \
+ There is also a search tab, to filter the Pokemons as typed. \
- Divirta-se :)
+ Have a good time :)

 # Getting Started with Create React App